 Choose a platinum band.
 Going for a platinum band on your 1 carat diamond ring can help the stone look larger.
 The reason: the white color reflects the diamond, giving it a larger look.

-Also, go for a thinner band while you’re at it, because a smaller band makes the diamond look bigger by comparison.
-The opposite rings true for a large band, too.
+Choose a thin metal band.
+A thinner band makes the diamond look bigger by comparison.
+The opposite is true for a large band, too.

 Go for a halo ring setting.
 Setting your one-carat diamond ring in a halo style is an effective way to make it look significantly bigger.
 A halo setting is a style that includes the center gemstone — the diamond — surrounded by a ring of pavé or micro-pavé diamonds.

 The added pavé stones make the center diamond look bigger and reflect more light, drawing people to look at the ring.